Fanny94/MayaToGameplay3D/README.md

 Each message contains a header that contains different information depending on which type of object is suppose to be rendered.
 This header has to look the same in both of the programs for the MayaImporter to be able to recieve the correct size of information.

 The system supports the following in real-time:
-- Creating a 3D model
+- Creating/adding 3D models
-- Transforming a 3D model, and its vertex positions
+- Transforming (scaling, translation, rotation) a 3D model
+- Transformation of vertices, faces, edges and extruding
 - Moving the camera viewer
 - Swifting different camera views